iwaxx/debookee/docs/mitm.rst

 .. note::
     Interception is a native feature of Debookee, included in the free trial.

-    **You don't need the NA module to intercept targets traffic** to your Mac, but the results of analysis (HTTP, TCP ...) will be obfuscated at some point in the free trial of NA module.
+    **You don't need the NA license to intercept targets traffic** to your Mac, but the results of analysis (HTTP, TCP ...) will be obfuscated at some point in the free trial of NA module.

 .. warning::
     **Interception may fail** on some networks, specially on professional wireless networks (Aruba, Cisco, HP…), due to Proxy ARP or security features that detect the MITM.